kubernetes-sigs/kueue/docs/concepts/README.md

 ### [Cohort](cluster_queue.md#cohort)

-A group of cluster queues that can borrow unused resources from each other.
+A group of ClusterQueues that can borrow unused quota from each other.

 ### Queueing

-The time between a workload is created until it is admitted by Cluster Queue.
+The time between a workload is created until it is admitted by a ClusterQueue.
-Typically, the workload will compete with other workloads for available resources based on the fair sharing rules for the Cluster Queue.
+Typically, the workload will compete with other workloads for available quota based on the fair sharing rules of the ClusterQueue.